agi-brain/xuance/docs/source/documents/api/policies/gaussian.rst

   :param hidden_sizes: The sizes of the hidden layers.
   :type hidden_sizes: Sequence[int]
   :param initialize: The initialization for the parameters of the networks.
-  :type initialize: torch.Tensor
+  :type initialize: ms.Tensor
   :param activation: The choose of activation functions for hidden layers.
-  :type activation: nn.Module
+  :type activation: nn.Cell

 .. py:function::
   xuance.mindspore.policies.gaussian.ActorNet_SAC.construct(x)

-  xxxxxx.
+  - A feed forward method that takes the tensor x as input and passes it through the actor model.
+  - It returns the mean and standard deviation of a Gaussian distribution over continuous actions.

   :param x: The input tensor.
-  :type x: torch.Tensor
+  :type x: ms.Tensor
-  :return: xxxxxx.
-  :rtype: xxxxxx
+  :return: A tuple that includes the mean and standard deviation of a Gaussian distribution over continuous actions using a softmax activation.

 .. py:class::
   xuance.mindspore.policies.gaussian.CriticNet_SAC(state_dim, action_dim, hidden_sizes, initialize, activation)

+  An implementation of a critic network for the Soft Actor-Critic (SAC) with continuous action spaces.

   :param state_dim: The dimension of the input state.
   :type state_dim: int